besthedgehog/PyPriroda/README.md

 pp.create_hess() #We can use keyboard to write a name of the optimization file
 ```

+## Testing library
+Simply download files "optim_H2O2.out" and "HESS_H2O2.out" from thisrepository to test this library

 # License (MIT License)
 2023 Copyright (c) Alexey Polukhin, Olga Lavrukhina